HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 ### Project Fugu

 The <a hreflang="en" href="https://www.chromium.org/teams/web-capabilities-fugu">Capabilities Project</a> (codename Fugu) is a joint effort by Microsoft, Intel, Google, and other Chromium contributors.
-It tries to bridge the gap between platform-specific applications and web apps by designing and implementing new powerful web platform APIs in a secure and privacy-preserving manner.
+It tries to bridge the gap between platform-specific applications and web apps by designing and implementing new powerful web platform APIs in a secure and privacy-preserving manner (see also the [Privacy](../privacy) chapter).
 As capabilities unlock more and more use cases, they lay the path for entire new application categories to finally make the shift to the web (e.g., IDEs, image editors, or office applications).

 <figure>
 <blockquote>Project Fugu 🐡 is an effort to close gaps in the web's capabilities enabling new classes of applications to run on the web. […] APIs that Project Fugu is delivering enable new experiences on the web while preserving the web's core benefits of security, low-friction, and cross-platform delivery.
 All Project Fugu API proposals are made in the open and on the standards track.</blockquote>